MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Planner/Get-MgBetaPlannerPlanBucket.md

 Retrieve a list of plannerBucket objects contained by a plannerPlan object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgPlannerPlanBucket](/powershell/module/Microsoft.Graph.Planner/Get-MgPlannerPlanBucket?view=graph-powershell-1.0)

 ## SYNTAX

 ```